cybearl/celk/README.md

 This project intends to see how much I can optimize the generation of Bitcoin and Ethereum addresses.
-I'm mostly doing that for fun, and will implement new methods (headless-gl, workers, etc..) just to see how much I can improve the performances on Node.js only (with the exception of shaders, if any),
+I'm mostly doing that for fun, and will implement new methods (headless-gl, workers, etc..) just to see how much I can improve the performances while staying in the JS/TS world.

-We're still far away from VanitySearch (+- 3,000 MK/s on modern GPUs), but it's a fun project to work on.
+Still far away from VanitySearch (+- 3,000 MK/s on modern GPUs), but it's a fun project to work on.

 ### Benchmarking of the generator